 ECAC's mission is the promotion of the continued development of a safe, efficient and sustainable European air transport system.

-ECAC''s long-established expertise in aviation matters, pan-European membership and close liaison with the International Civil Aviation Organization enable it to serve as a unique European forum for discussion of every major civil aviation topic.
-It enjoys active co-operation with its sister organisations through Memoranda of Understanding and with the European Commission, EUROCONTROL, the European Aviation Security Training Institute. and the JAA Training Office It has particularly valuable links with industry and organisations representing all parts of the air transport industry.
+ECAC's long-established expertise in aviation matters, pan-European membership and close liaison with the International Civil Aviation Organization (ICAO) enable it to serve as a unique European forum for discussion of every major civil aviation topic.
+It enjoys active cooperation with its sister regional organisations ACAO, AFCAC and LACAC through Memoranda of Understanding, and with the European Commission, EUROCONTROL and the JAA Training Organisation.
+It has particularly valuable links with industry and organisations representing all parts of the air transport industry.

-ECAC works closely and cooperatively with other regional organisations and individual Contracting States of ICAO, including the United States, on a range of civil aviation issues of common interest, including training activities in the security, safety and environmental fields.
+ECAC works closely and cooperatively with other regional organisations and individual Partner States on a range of civil aviation issues of common interest, including safety, security, facilitation and the environment.

-ECAC also conducts, at regular intervals, international symposia, workshops, seminars and training events.
+ECAC also conducts, at regular intervals, international conferences, workshops, seminars and training events.